Keio University

 Interoception That Brings "Awareness"

-The role of the insular cortex in detecting things like heart movement being different from usual is not limited to emotions.
+The role of the insular cortex in detecting things like heart movements being different from usual is not limited to emotions.
 Interoception is also related to bringing us "awareness."
 In our daily lives, there are multiple situations where we remember things we have to do (To Do).
-Daily life can be said to be full of the execution of plans, such as "creating document XX when I get to work," "going shopping in the evening to buy XX," or "taking medicine XX after a meal."
+Daily life can be said to be full of the execution of plans, such as "I will create document XX when I get to work," "I will go shopping in the evening and buy XX," or "I will take medicine XX after a meal."
 If it is a sufficiently routinized act like brushing teeth or locking the front door, it can be remembered automatically, but if not, it is not uncommon to fail to remember at the appropriate timing and think "Oh no" later.

 As described above, many latent elements are involved in aspects of our minds such as emotions and memory.
 The range that can be explained in language is only a small part of our consciousness, and what lies behind most activities are unconscious processes.
-If we are to thoroughly understand aspects of the mind, we cannot separate the states of the brain and body under consciousness.
+If we intend to thoroughly understand aspects of the mind, we cannot separate the states of the brain and body under consciousness.
 I feel that merging with necessary fields without being bound by conventional academic domains is essential for breakthroughs in science.

 *1 Motomura, K., Terasawa, Y., Natsume, A., Iijima, K., Chalise, L., Sugiura, J., Yamamoto, H., Koyama, K., Wakabayashi, T., & Umeda, S. (2019) Anterior insular cortex stimulation and its effects on emotion recognition.
 Brain Structure and Function, 224, 2167-2181.